gaultier/blog/cross-platform-timers.md

 Title: The missing API for cross-platform timers
-Tags: Unix, Signals, C, Linux, FreeBSD, illumos, MacOS, Windows
+Tags: Unix, Signals, C, Linux, FreeBSD, illumos, MacOS, Windows, OpenBSD, NetBSD, Timers
 ---

-Most serious programs will need to trigger some action at a delayed point in time, often repeateadly: set timeouts, clean up temporary files or entries in the database, send keep-alives, etc. All while doing some work in the meantime.
+Most serious programs will need to trigger some action at a delayed point in time, often repeateadly: set timeouts, clean up temporary files or entries in the database, send keep-alives, garbage-collect unused entities, etc. All while doing some work in the meantime.
 A blocking `sleep` won't cut it!
 For example, Javascript has `setTimeout`.
 But how does it work under the hood?
 How does each OS handle that?

 Lately I found myself in need of doing just that, repeatedly sending a keep-alive to a remote peer in some network protocol, in C. And I wanted to do it in a cross-platform way.
 And to my surprise, I could not find a (sane) libc function or a syscall to do so, that is the same on all Unices!

-Each had their own weird way to do it, as I discovered!
-I am used to Windows being the odd kid in its corner doing its thing, but usually, Unices agree on a simple API to do something.
-There's the elephant in the room, of course, with epoll/kqueue/event ports...Which is such a pain that numerous libraries have sprung up to paper over the differences and offer The Once API To Rule Them All: libuv, libev, libevent, etc.
+Each had their own weird way to do it, as I discovered.
+I am used to Windows being the odd kid in its corner doing its thing, but usually, Unices (thanks to POSIX) agree on a simple API to do something.
+There's the elephant in the room, of course, with epoll/kqueue/event ports...Which is such a pain that numerous libraries have sprung up to paper over the differences and offer The Once API To Rule Them All: libuv, libev, libevent, etc. So, are timers the same painful ordeal?

-Well, let's take a tour of all the OS APIs to handle timers.
+Well, let's take a tour of all the OS APIs to handle them.

 ## Windows: SetTimer